wfong1/wfong1.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
-### why **hello**?
+### I am a currently in the Georgia Tech Masters of Science in Analytics program.
+I was previously an Optoelectronics Engineer.
+From Los Angeles, CA and currently in New York City, NY.

-### **hello** has a simple goal: to make GitHub Pages accessible to everyone.
+[//]: # (### **hello** has a simple goal: to make GitHub Pages accessible to everyone.  )

-**hello** is a minimalist template that lets you design a beautiful website or portfolio on GitHub Pages - without installing a Ruby development environment, learning to use Jekyll, **or even typing a single line of code**.
-It's ideal for GitHubbers who want to start building their personal website on [GitHub Pages](https://pages.github.com/), but maybe aren't so familiar with web development.
+[//]: # (**hello** is a minimalist template that lets you design a beautiful website or portfolio on GitHub Pages - without installing a Ruby)
+[//]: # (development environment, learning to use Jekyll, **or even typing a single line of code**.
+It's ideal for GitHubbers)
+[//]: # (who want to start building their personal website on [GitHub Pages]&#40;https://pages.github.com/&#41;, but maybe aren't so familiar with web development.)

-The default layout of **hello** is a streamlined single page with three major customizable sections: a required "about" section, an optional portfolio, and an optional CTA.
-Using [Liquid](https://shopify.github.io/liquid/) variables declared by in the config and index files, **hello** offers an easy-to-use design where all customizations necessary for a basic personal website can be written in [Markdown](https://www.markdownguide.org/basic-syntax/).
+[//]: # (The default layout of **hello** is a streamlined single page with three major customizable sections: a required "about" section, an optional portfolio, and an optional CTA.
+Using [Liquid]&#40;https://shopify.github.io/liquid/&#41; variables declared by in the config and index files, **hello** offers an easy-to-use design where all customizations necessary for a basic personal website can be written in [Markdown]&#40;https://www.markdownguide.org/basic-syntax/&#41;.  )

 **hello** is adapted from [Twenty](https://html5up.net/twenty), a responsive, mobile-friendly theme by HTML5 Up.